 The Sarasota Opera: March 17 - 20, 2020

-Florida’s innovative Sarasota Opera, now celebrating its fifty-eighth season, has established itself in recent years as one of our most imaginative and successful regional companies.
+Florida’s innovative Sarasota Opera, now celebrating its fifty-ninth season, has established itself in recent years as one of our most imaginative and successful regional companies.
 The Mediterranean Revival Opera House remains an intimate and charming venue listed in our National Historic Registry as an authentic Florida landmark, but it is now equipped with the most up-to-date technical facilities.
 For the past decade, our repeat travelers have recognized the high quality of the Sarasota Opera and continue to choose March as the ideal time for a Florida escape from winter.

 Our first daytime excursion this year will include the Ringling Museum of Art.
 A second excursion will take us to the lush Marie Selbye Botanical Gardens.
 The area’s combination of musical, artistic and natural treasures truly offers the enticing winter break that everyone is looking for.
 The glorious coastal sands of Sarasota’s Key islands continue unbroken for several miles and are justifiably ranked by National Geographic magazine as one of the three finest beaches in the world, matched only by Waikiki and the French Riviera .